Argus-Labs/agar-shooter/README.md

 `endpoints.go` contains the endpoint functions, which includes client test functions as well as functions called by Nakama's MatchLoop and player add and remove functions.
 There are currently 11 endpoint functions that add and remove players, move players, get the coins near a player and their status for client display, check whether a player is near an extraction point, add health for testing purposes, get all player attacks executed within the last game tick, create a game instance in Cardinal, and execute a Cardinal game tick.
 `server.go` contains the functions called by the endpoint functions.
 The endpoint functions parse the client request and send the requisite data to the server functions, which output data.
 The endpoint functions then package this into a response and send it back to Nakama.
 This file also contains an add player function `AddTestPlayer` used only for server testing.
 `vars.go` contains all global variables and constants used by the server during the game.
 This includes the Cardinal ECSWorld object; coin, health, weapon, and player maps and components; a transaction queue; the number of cells that span the grid; a map of weapons; a mutex for allowing asynchronous coin addition and removal; a pair representing the size of a client's POV on the game board, and a list of recently-executed attacks.
+`structs.go` contains all game-related structs and their struct methods that are not Cardinal component structs.
+This includes pairs, triples, an interface for the two, weapon structs, player structs for sending information and testing, game structs, and item structs
+`components.go`
 ## Unity
 Client code is located in [Client](Client).